Low-GI (glycaemic index) foods are digested more slowly and result in a smaller increase in blood sugar and insulin than high-GI foods.

 While this sounds complex, the easiest way to get resistant starch in your diet is to go for types 1-3 and opt for foods like cashews or less ripe or green bananas.
 Another simple and efficient way is to cook and cool certain starchy foods like rice and potatoes before eating them.

-Benefits of slow-release carbs and low GI foods
+Benefits of slow-release carbs and low-GI foods

-Slow-release carbs are those with a low glycaemic index as well as those that contain high amounts of slow digestible carbs or resistant starch.
+Slow-release carbs are those with a low glycaemic index as well as those that contain high amounts of slowly digestible carbs or resistant starch.
 They have a lower impact on blood sugar and insulin and may even help lower glucose throughout the day into the next meal.
 Additionally, slow-release carbs may improve satiety by helping you feel fuller after meals.

 A final note from Lingo